-In total you will study eight compulsory modules and one optional module, and complete a dissertation and a Research Methodology module.
+In total you will study eight core modules and one optional module, and complete a dissertation and a Research Methodology module.

 Business in Practice route

 If you would like to develop further applied skills and specialist knowledge to suit your career aspirations, you can complete your studies with our applied Business in Practice module.
-You will develop deep functional and industry expertise with practical insights from our faculty and our CareersPlus & Corporate Relations team.
+You will develop deep functional and industry expertise with practical insights from our faculty and industry experts.

-In total you will study eight compulsory modules, two optional modules and also complete the compulsory Business in Practice capstone module.
+In total you will study eight core modules, two optional modules and also complete the compulsory Business in Practice capstone module.

 You will have access to our outstanding learning facilities, including a Postgraduate-only Learning Space and IT suite, as well as all other University facilities.